willychang21/MapboxARGame/Map/InteractiveMap.md

       Mapbox.Examples.FeatureUiMarker.Snap () (at Assets/Mapbox/Examples/Scripts/FeatureUiMarker.cs:69)
 - [x] the maker will dispaly mutipule points at the same time
 - [x] the marker won't change the screenpos when zooming the map(need to check on time)
+- [ ] the direction & marker will display in the beginning

 ### Bug Fix